alexjlockwood/AndroidDesignPatterns/_posts/2016-08-11-theming-buttons-with-themeoverlays-background-tints.md

 [Dan Lew's great blog post][DeepDiveAndroidViewConstructors] for more information about default styles in Android. <a href="#ref1" title="Jump to footnote 1.">&#8617;</a>

-<sup id="footnote2">2</sup> `ThemeOverlay`s aren't only useful for changing the background color of a button.
+<sup id="footnote2">2</sup> `ThemeOverlay`s aren't only useful for changing your
+theme's accent color.
 They can be used to alter any theme attribute you want!
 For example, you could use one to customize the color of an `RecyclerView`'s overscroll ripple by modifying the color of the `android.R.attr.colorEdgeEffect` theme attribute.
-Check out [this Medium post][ThemeOverlayBlogPost] and this [Google+ pro tip][ThemeOverlayProTip] for more information about `ThemeOverlay`s.<a href="#ref2" title="Jump to footnote 2">&#8617;</a>
+Check out [this Medium post][ThemeOverlayBlogPost] and this [Google+ pro tip][ThemeOverlayProTip] for more information about `ThemeOverlay`s. <a href="#ref2" title="Jump to footnote 2">&#8617;</a>

 <sup id="footnote3">3</sup> Note that AppCompat widgets do not expose a `setBackgroundTintList()`
 methods as part of their public API.
 Clients *must* use the `ViewCompat#setBackgroundTintList()` static helper methods to modify background tints programatically.
 Also note that using the [`AppCompatResources`][AppCompatResources] class to inflate the `ColorStateList` is important here.
-Check out my previous blog post for more detailed information on that topic. <a href="#ref3" title="Jump to footnote 3.">&#8617;</a>
+Check out [my previous blog post](/2016/08/contextcompat-getcolor-getdrawable.html) for more detailed information on that topic. <a href="#ref3" title="Jump to footnote 3.">&#8617;</a>